 Renewable Energy Engineering: Wind and Solar Power

-One Section Available to Choose From:
+Two Sections Available to Choose From:

-|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|
+|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN||Enrollment|

 The demand for energy is expected to grow 30% by 2040.
 What role can engineers play in developing renewable energy sources?
-In this course, you will explore the some of the science, math, and technology that is used to extract energy from renewable resources.
+In this course, you will explore some of the science, math, and technology that is used to extract energy from renewable resources.
 You will:

-• Apply engineering concepts and principles to solving renewable energy issues
+- Apply engineering concepts and principles to solving renewable energy issues

-• Examine how wind energy and solar power systems work
+- Examine how wind energy and solar power systems work

-• Learn how to determine the efficiency of an energy system
+- Learn how to determine the efficiency of an energy system

-• Understand the concepts of energy conversion, work, and power
+- Understand the concepts of energy conversion, work, and power

-• Construct a plan for providing wind and solar energy to an area of your interest.
+- Construct a plan for providing wind and solar energy to an area of your interest

-- Renewable Energy Engineering student, Summer 2014
+- Renewable Energy Engineering student, Summer 2015

 Learn more about your instructor for this course.

-Time commitment: To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
+The following week you will begin working with your instructor and classmates on the course itself.
+To be successful in this course, you must have reliable internet access, and will be expected to participate multiple times each week.
 Plan to spend approximately 10 hours per week on coursework.

-Prerequisite: Students who have completed Algebra 1 and Trigonometry are best prepared to participate in this course; recommended prerequisite: Exploring Engineering (free course).
+Please note: Students who have completed Algebra 1 and Trigonometry are best prepared to participate in this course.